 Municipal councils are responsible for the municipality’s budget, as well as services like animal control, employment, roads, water, sewage, and recreation.
-A council has eight councillors and a mayor, all of whom are elected locally.
+Normally a council has eight councillors and a mayor, all of whom are elected locally.

 A District Education Authority (DEA) is a committee composed of seven members who have been elected locally.
 It meets once a month and, in partnership with Region School Operations and school staff, is responsible for deciding how education is administered in the community.
 Duties include establishing the school calendar, and developing an attendance policy.
 The Commission scolaire francophone du Nunavut is also a DEA, but it has five members instead of seven.
 Read more about DEAs.

-If there is a tie, or if the difference between the first two candidates is less than 2% of the total number of votes, the Returning Officer does an administrative recount.
+If there is a tie, or if the difference between the elected and not elected candidate is less than 5 votes, the Returning Officer does an administrative recount.
 If there is still a tie after the administrative recount the Returning officer will either choose a winner by draw if the candidates agree or apply for a recount by Justice of the Peace.
 If the Justice of the Peace conducts a recount and one candidate obtained a higher number of votes than any other, that candidate is declared elected.
 If, on the other hand, there is still a tie in the number of votes, the Justice of the Peace will choose a winner by draw.

 The next municipal General Election will be on October 23, 2023.

 You can consult the map of municipalities, which will be available during the election period.
 There will be no Voter Information Cards sent out before the Municipal elections.